Description

 Which means for our asset as example:

-• Looking at the maximum days under water of days in the last 5 years of Simplify Volt Cloud and Cybersecurity Disruption ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (439 days)
+• The maximum days under water over 5 years of Simplify Volt Cloud and Cybersecurity Disruption ETF is days, which is smaller, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: